pivotal-cf/bookbinder/README.md

 If your book includes a dita_section, instead of providing a subnav_template, Bookbinder will look for a file `_dita_subnav_template.erb` from `master_middleman/source/subnavs`.

-Optionally, Bookbinder will make available subnav links in a json format at `/subnavs/dita-subnav-props.json`.
+If your book generates any subnavs for dita_sections by specifying a `subnav_template`, Bookbinder makes subnav links available in a json format at `/subnavs/dita-subnav-props-<your-dita-section-directory>.json`.
 They could be consumed with a javascript library (e.g. React.js) to create your subnav.
-Bookbinder will have written the name of the file containing the links (`dita-subnav-props.json`) from _dita_subnav_template.erb at a data attribute called data-props-location on 'div.nav-content'.
+Bookbinder will have written the name of the file containing the links from _dita_subnav_template.erb at a data attribute called data-props-location on 'div.nav-content'.

 An example of the json links: